shuaibidshuaib/TraceRx/frontend/tracerx_qr_flutter/README.md

-# TraceRx QR: Secure Drug Verification with Hedera DLT
+# TraceRx QR: Secure Drug/Medicine Verification with Hedera DLT

 TraceRx QR is a Flutter-based mobile application designed to combat counterfeit pharmaceuticals by enabling users to verify drug authenticity through QR code scanning, powered by the Hedera Distributed Ledger Technology (DLT).
 With a modern interface, seamless API integration, and a gamified rewards system, TraceRx QR ensures transparency in the pharmaceutical supply chain while incentivizing user participation.